-I am happy to announce that the option to install a clustered (A)SCS using a file share instead of shared disks is now available in the most recent Support Package 24 of SWPM for SQL Server, SAP Adaptive Server Enterprise, and HANA DB.
+I am happy to announce that the option to install a clustered (A)SCS using a file share instead of shared disks is now available in the most recent Support Package 25 of SWPM for all databases that support the Windows Failover Cluster.

 This provides an automated and supported installation without intermediate manual interaction.
 All you have to do in advance is to prepare a file share and grant full control to the user that will run the installation.
 Then you perform the usual preparation steps of a High Availability installation, except, you don’t have to care about shared disks!

 After the short preparation, you start SWPM, select your desired database, and select High-Availability System.

 There you will find several different installation options which are presented in the recommended order.
 At first, you need to install the (A)SCS and ERS on the First Cluster Node.
 During this installation, you will find a new screen that asks if you want to perform the established Cluster Shared Drive (CSD) installation or our new File Share (FSC) installation.

 In the next dialog, you just need to enter the host name of your designated sapmnt file share and the rest of the installation follows the same procedure as usual.